Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Transmutation/Enhance Ability.md

     - Fur or a feather from a beast

 ## Description:
 You touch a creature and bestow upon it a magical enhancement.
 Choose one of the following effects; the target gains that effect until the spell ends.

-**Bear's Endurance:** The target has advantage on Constitution checks.
+1. **Bear's Endurance.** The target has advantage on Constitution checks.
 It also gains 2d6 temporary hit points, which are lost when the spell ends.
-**Bull's Strength:** The target has advantage on Strength checks, and his or her carrying capacity doubles.
+2. **Bull's Strength.** The target has advantage on Strength checks, and his or her carrying capacity doubles.
-**Cat's Grace:** The target has advantage on Dexterity checks.
+3. **Cat's Grace.** The target has advantage on Dexterity checks.
 It also doesn't take damage from falling 20 feet or less if it isn't incapacitated.
-**Eagle's Splendor:** The target has advantage on Charisma checks.
+4. **Eagle's Splendor.** The target has advantage on Charisma checks.
-**Fox's Cunning:** The target has advantage on Intelligence checks.
+5. **Fox's Cunning.** The target has advantage on Intelligence checks.
-**Owl's Wisdom:** The target has advantage on Wisdom checks.
+6. **Owl's Wisdom.** The target has advantage on Wisdom checks.

 ## At Higher Levels:
 When you cast this spell using a spell slot of 3rd level or higher, you can target one additional creature for each slot level above 2nd.